 7 Ways to Avoid Singapore Landlord-Tenant Disputes, Arbitration and Everything in Between

-Safeguarding the tenant’s interest to secure a rental in Singapore
+Safeguarding the tenant’s interest in securing a rental in Singapore.

 Knowledge is power.
 This adage certainly applies to Singapore’s rental market.
 Renting a home in Singapore is about finding a fine balance between choices and affordability.
 Those familiar with the rules manage well without running afoul with the law, while newbie tenants face greater risks of getting knotted up in an arbitration clause, losing money or landing in the Small Tribunal Court (STC) over disputes.